zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-application-secret-store.md

 ```

 ## Rotating the Central Secret Service Encryption Certificate
+This guidance is in the case that you have CSS configured with your own encryption certificate, declared using `EncryptionCertificateThumbprint`.
+If you are using the cluster-managed credential option, the cluster manages the lifecycle of the credential and no action is needed.

 It is important to note that certificates remain valid for decryption beyond their expiry.
 At this time, we recommend continuing to provision past encryption certificates after rotation, to reduce the chance of a lockout.
 Rotating the CSS encryption certificate requires the following steps:

 1. Provision the new certificate to each node of the cluster.
 At this time, do not remove/continue provisioning the previous encryption certificate.